AshinTheAnvil/ROS_AutoNav/PR5/README.md

 # Home Service Robot

 ## Project Overview
-This capstone project is part of Udacity's Robotics Software Engineer Nanodegree.
 The goal is to develop a home service robot capable of navigating an indoor environment, driving to a pick up location, and delivering them to a specified location using **ROS (Robot Operating System)**.

 ## Project Overview
 This project utilizes several ROS packages to enable Simultaneous Localization and Mapping (SLAM), autonomous navigation, and marker management for a TurtleBot robot.
 The system integrates various ROS functionalities to map an environment, localize the robot within it, and navigate efficiently based on user-defined goals.